 The largest ships that can fit in the canal are called "Panamax."
-Panamax container ships can carry up to 4,500 TEU.14 Many ocean carriers today operate bigger "Post Panamax" vessels that can carry well over 5,000 TEU-in fact, the largest ship operating in 2010, the Emma Maersk, can carry 15,200 TEU.
-In 2007 the ACP embarked on an expansion of the canal aimed at doubling its capacity and allowing it to handle Post Panamax vessels.
-The project is set to finish in 2014, to mark the 100th anniversary of the opening of the original canal.
+Panamax container ship can carry up to 4,500 TEU.
+Many ocean carriers today operate bigger "Post Panamax" vessels that can carry well over 5,000 TEU - in fact, the largest ship operating in 2010, the Emma Maersk, can carry 15,200 TEU.
+To accommodate such vessels, the ACP embarked in 2007 on an expansion of the canal aimed at doubling its capacity and allowing it to handle Post Panamax vessels.
+The project is set to finish in 2014, to mark the 100th anniversary of the opening of the canal.

 In conjunction with the expansion of the canal, the Panamanian Government is investing in the development of several logistics parks, transforming Panama to a significant logistics cluster.
-In addition to investment in port operations on both sides of the canal (Panama City on the Pacific side and the Port of Colon on the
+In addition to investment in port operations on both sides of the canal (Panama City on the Pacific side and the Port of Colon on the Atlantics side), the government is investing in the development of Panama Pacifico Industrial and Logistics Park on the Pacific side of the canal.